Join the fight for free press and information on Turtle Island!

 “Tribal businesses continue to grow financially and tribal governments continue to grow in complexity as a result,” Pollard said.
 “It is now more important than ever that tribal citizens have the information necessary to understand these changes and how it effects their lives, their families and their communities.
 An active and unfettered independent press is vital to our cultural wellbeing during this time of rapid economic development.”

-The Osage and Cherokee editors are part of a growing team of Native American journalists, attorneys, professors, and other interested citizens and professionals who fight to protect free press and information in Indian Country.
+The Osage, Cherokee, Muscogee and Grand Ronde leaders are part of a growing team of Native American journalists, attorneys, professors, and other interested citizens and professionals who fight to protect free press and information in Indian Country.

 “It is our hope that as a community of Native journalists, we can work together to enhance the voice of the tribal press in all our tribal nations,” Pollard said.
 “The resources on this page should serve as a catalyst to empower those seeking a path toward truthful reporting and government transparency.”